 “The girl with the gun crouched waiting.
 The dark shape hung over the belt of poplars, then banked, swooping out across the salt marsh”

+1935.
+Norfolk.
 War is looming in Great Britain and the sprawling country estate of Alderberen Hall is shadowed by suspicion and paranoia.
-Thirteen-year-old Delphine Venner is determined to uncover the secrets of the Hall’s elite society, which has taken in her gullible mother and unstable father.
+Alderberen’s newest resident, Delphine Venner, is determined to uncover the secrets of the Hall’s elite society, which has taken in her gullible mother and unstable father.

 See more reviews